YLMV-2020/nature-lab/README.md

 # [Labsxdev](https://github.com/devgrids/labsxdev)

 ## Summary
-World physics simulator from scratch, applying the formulas and laws of physics
+Physics Engine , applying the formulas and laws of physics

 ## Getting Started
 Labsxdev has a single dependency: [cmake](http://www.cmake.org/download/), which is used to generate platform-specific makefiles or project files.
 Start by cloning this repository, making sure to pass the `--recursive` flag to grab all the dependencies.